espruino/BangleApps/apps/imageclock/README.md

 * Number
   * Contains files named 0.ext to 9.ext and minus.ext
-* WeatherIcon
+* CodedImage
-  * Contains files named with 3 digits for openweathermap weather codes, i.e. 721.ext
+  * Contains files named with only digits for codes, i.e. 721.ext
+  * Contains a file named fallback.ext in case no code matches
+  * Codes are evaluated as follows: 721 -> if not found check 720 -> if not found check 700 -> if found use
-* Icon
+* MultiState
   * Notifications: sound.ext, silent.ext, vibrate.ext
   * other status icons: on.ext, off.ext
 * Scale